charlie0129/blog/content/post/pve-ct-share-nvidia-gpu/index.md

 PS: You need to blacklist `nouveau` driver.
 This is automatically done by PVE.
 If not, you can do this by creating a file `/etc/modprobe.d/blacklist-nouveau.conf` with the following content: `blacklist nouveau`.
 Then run `update-initramfs -u` to update the initramfs.

 PPS: If you used to passthrough this GPU to a VM, be sure to remove the GPU from the VM's hardware configuration in PVE otherwise PVE will bound the GPU to `vfio-pci` (see `Kernel driver in use` row in `lspci -k`) and cannot be used by the host.

+PPPS: Some kernel versions are known to have problems with NVIDIA drivers.
+If you encounter problems, you may need to downgrade/upgrade the kernel.
+For example, kernel version 5.10.0 is known to have ` make[3]: *** No rule to make target 'scripts/module.lds', needed by '/tmp/selfgz38416/NVIDIA-Linux-x86_64-560.35.03/kernel-open/nvidia.ko'` error.

 After installation finished, check if the driver is loaded.